stephenfairchild/query-param-parser/README.md

 Sometimes you want to see the full list of query parameters that exist in a URL.
 It's tedious to inpsect this if the list is very long.

 The solution:
-This CLI tool wrote in Node will parse those query params for you.
+This CLI tool will parse those query params for you.

 Usage: